hapax/hapax.github.io/assets/chandra.md

 dwarf before it collapses to form a black hole, called the *Chandrasekhar limit* after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
-We will finish with some more speculative comments about neutron stars.
+We will finish with some irresponsible comments about neutron stars.

 ## Quantum box<a id="sec-2" name="sec-2"></a>